-Driving in Sicily can be hectic but it is much easier than you may expect.
+Driving in Sicily is not as difficult as you may have heard before.
+In fact, it is much easier than you may expect.

-Let me start by comforting you that all those talks saying that driving in Sicily is a complete madness are exaggerated.
-Yes, it can get frustrating to deal with traffic in the biggest towns like Catania and Palermo, or nerve-wracking on narrow mountain village roads and hairpin bends, but in many other scenarios, you will be driving in way more relaxed conditions.
-Especially on the quiet countryside roads.
+Let me comfort you by saying that all the talks about mad drivers on Sicilian roads are a bit exaggerated.
+I agree that it might be frustrating to deal with traffic in the biggest towns like Catania and Palermo, or slightly nerve-wracking on narrow roads of some mountain villages in Sicily.
+However, more often than not, you will be driving in much more relaxed conditions.
+Especially when you are on the quiet countryside roads of Sicily.

 In general, the best way to approach driving around Sicily is to keep your cool and go with the flow.

-2. Do you really need a car in Sicily?
+3. Is driving in Sicily a good idea?
+Do you really need to rent a car in Sicily?

-- Firstly, having your own vehicle will give you the freedom to move around independently without relying on public transport and its timetables.
+- If you prefer to have the freedom to move around independently without relying on public transport and its timetables.
 In fact, public transport in Sicily, just like many other things, does not always follow the scheduled timings.

 RELATED READS: Planning Sicily road trip?
 Here is my detailed 2-weeks in Sicily Itinerary.

-3. Avoid driving in the biggest cities in Sicily
+4. Avoid driving in major cities in Sicily

 You don’t need a car to get around the cities of Palermo and Catania (the two biggest towns in Sicily).

 If you are landing in one of those towns, it is much easier to first explore them by using public transport, taxis, or just walking (both are walkable).
-That being said, you can pick up your rental car a few days later once you are ready to explore other parts of Sicily.
+That being said, you can pick up your rental car in Sicily a few days later once you are ready to start your Sicily road trip.

 If your road trip includes a mid-stop at one of the busy towns, the best bet is to keep your car safely parked and explore the city on foot.